-Chicken Picatta – a very easy and delicious chicken dish that you’ll be asked to make again and again.
-Tastes of lemon, capers, and paprika will awaken your senses!
+This Chicken Piccata is a very easy and delicious chicken dish with lemon, capers, and paprika that will awaken your senses!
+You’ll be asked to make this popular chicken recipe again and again.

 And this post.

-I spent a good few hours typing up this post last night and was then at the final point when I needed to upload my photos.
+I spent a good few hours typing up this post last night.

 Thinking it was probably a good idea to “save” my draft, I hit the button.